BackupGGCode/voiceid/doc/source/architecture.rst

 Database
 -----------

 The system database is composed of the GMM models files organized by gender in three folders: F (female), M (male), U (not recognized).
 Every GMM file can be extended with different models of the same speaker: that is really useful because the system does not impose constraints about the way the audio is recorded; with just one model for every speaker it's possible that in some cases the speaker is not recognized when speaking in different environments and with different recording equipments.
-Different models allow more probabilities to recognized the speaker for a wide samples sets.
+Different models allow more probabilities to recognize the speaker for a wide samples sets.

 To build the gmm model it is used the MFCC with the *features* and the *seg* file of the original wave of the voice.